Skip to main content

 There are more axes you could split on (signup source, device tier, language, billing currency, etc.).
 Five is the count where:

 • The combinatorics stay tractable.
-Five binary axes gives 32 cells; more axes explode the cohort space and starve any individual cell of statistical power.
+Beyond five, the cohort space explodes and starves any individual cell of statistical power.

 • The axes are independently meaningful.
 Tenure, geo, engagement, renewal window, and plan all carry distinct migration-rate signal.
 Adding a sixth typically correlates with one already on the list.